driouecheMed/Tic-Tac-Toe/README.md

 # tic-tac-toe
-developing the famous game tic-tac-toe unsing JAVA and it's GUI using swing
+This Project is an implementation of the famous game Tic-Tac-Toe Known also as XO, as a desktop application using JAVA and Swing for the GUI and using MySQL for the loging and checking the score of the player.

+Keywords: JAVA, SWING, JDBC, MySQL.